doubleirish/mybatis-spring-boot/captions.md

 ```
  src\main\groovy\com\example\dao\UserDao.groovy
 ```
-- If you enable Groovy compilation in your project,
+- if you enable   Groovy compilation in your project
-- then you can use the @Select annotation in a groovy class like this one.
-- Now you can use the handy triple-quote groovy syntax to supplu multi-line contents to the @Select annotation
+ and areUsing A Groovy class for you Mapper then you can use the  handy triple-quote groovy syntax for supplyin a  multi-line value to the @Select annotation
 - This allows you to paste in large SQL queries right into your code.

 #### demo wrap up